Support for Tasmania's temporary visa holders

 Training and skills

-- If you are on a State Sponsored Skilled Migration Visa, a Humanitarian Visas or a Provisional Partner Visas you may be eligible for the Rapid Response Skills Initiative (RRSI).
-For more information, including eligibility, visit the Skills Tasmania website or call 1800 655 846.
+- If you are on a State Sponsored Skilled Migration Visa, a Humanitarian Visa or a Provisional Partner Visa and lost your employment you may be eligible for the Rapid Response Skills Initiative (RRSI).
+For more information, including eligibility, visit the Skills Tasmania website.

-- All persons who hold a visa that allows them to work in Tasmania are eligible for Rapid Response Skills Matching Service.
-This services matches job ready workers with industries and businesses.
+- All persons who hold a visa that allows them to work in Tasmania are eligible for the Rapid Response Skills Matching Service.
+This service matches job ready workers with employers and businesses seeking employees.

 Mental health and wellbeing